-When output bit 0 is set to 1 on two or more consecutive pollings the UV Flame Detector will switch on a remote LED.
+When output bit 0 is set to 1 on two or more consecutive pollings the UV/IR Flame Detector will switch on a remote LED.

-Finally, provided it is safe to do so, carry out a flame test using a flickering flame source, such as a portable bunsen burner or cigarette lighter.
+Finally, provided it is safe to do so, carry out a flame test using a flickering flame source, such as a portable bunsen burner.
+A still, non-flickering flame will not produce a response from the detector.